 There are several other complexities to dividing assets in a military divorce, so it’s important to consult your attorney as you navigate the process.

 Moving is a common part of life for most military families.
 But how will a Permanent Change of Station (PCS) impact your child visitation schedule in a military divorce?
 What about the relocation of your child?

 The Service Members Civil Relief Act we mentioned earlier has guidelines for these scenarios as well.
 In a separate blog, we have broken down the SCRA and its detailed guidance on military:

 Be sure to ask your lawyer for specifics on your unique case.
 Every instance of divorce is slightly different from the next, and your lawyer can help you to parse out the important details.

 Ready to begin the process or looking for more details on military divorce in Texas?
 We can help.

 Capps Law Firm exclusively practices in family law, so we can provide the depth of expertise your case demands.
 We handle military family law cases that involve:

-- Child Custody and Visitation — Whether the matter is ultimately resolved in a conference room or a courtroom, we are ready to advocate for your parental rights and interests every step of the way.
+Child Custody and Visitation — Whether the matter is ultimately resolved in a conference room or a courtroom, we are ready to advocate for our clients’ parental rights and interests every step of the way.

-- Complex Property Division — We will do everything we can to make sure you end up on the strongest financial footing possible.
+Complex Property Division — We will do everything we can to make sure that our clients end up on the strongest financial footing possible.